History of Germany during World War I: 1917

 In early 1917 the SPD leadership became concerned about the activity of its anti-war left-wing which had been organising as the Sozialdemokratische Arbeitsgemeinschaft (SAG, "Social Democratic Working Group").
 On 17 January they expelled them, and in April 1917 the left wing went on to form the Independent Social Democratic Party of Germany (Unabhängige Sozialdemokratische Partei Deutschlands).
 The remaining faction was then known as the Majority Social Democratic Party of Germany.
 This happened as the enthusiasm for war was fading in light of the enormous numbers of casualties, the dwindling supply of manpower, the mounting difficulties on the home front, and the never-ending flow of casualty reports.
 A grimmer and grimmer attitude began to prevail amongst the general population.
 The only highlight was the first use of mustard gas in warfare, in the Battle of Ypres.

-Subsequently, morale was helped by victories against Serbia, Greece, Italy and Russia, which constituted great gains for the Central Powers.
+Subsequently, morale was helped by victories against Serbia, Romania, Italy and Russia, which constituted great gains for the Central Powers.
 Morale was at its greatest since 1914 at the end of 1917 and beginning of 1918, with the defeat of Russia following her uprising in revolution, and the German people braced themselves for what General Erich Ludendorff said would be the "Peace Offensive" in the west.